agilecrm/rest-api/api/TestAPI.md

 - Status 200: Gives the list of Companies/Contacts.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)

-##1.13 Adding Tags to a contact based on Email:
+##1.13 Adding tags to a contact based on email:
 ###dev/api/contacts/email/tags/add
 Method: POST